xiangzhihai/BST_AND_TREEMAP/BST_TREEMAP_AVL.md

 - **BST**: A fundamental data structure for maintaining keys in a tree with efficient average operations.
 - **TreeMap**: A sorted map typically backed by a self-balancing BST for consistent O(log n) access and ordered key retrieval.
 - **AVL**: A type of self-balancing BST that ensures strict height balance for guaranteed performance.
+- **Red-Black Tree**: A self-balancing BST that ensures a balance factor by maintaining color properties (red or black nodes).
+This results in efficient logarithmic time complexity for operations and is widely used in practical applications where moderate balancing suffices.
+It trades stricter balancing (like AVL trees) for better performance in insertions and deletions.

 All these structures rely on tree-based logic and ordering invariants to provide efficient data operations.
 The key difference lies in how well the tree remains balanced, which affects worst-case performance.
 AVL trees and Red-Black Trees power the efficiency behind TreeMap implementations.